5kind/termux-container/README.md

 </div>

 ### Usage
-- Flash a kernel that support lxc & docker.
+1. Flash a kernel that support lxc & docker.
-- Install lxc & docker in termux app.
+2. Install lxc & docker in termux app.
-- Set your lxc container config `lxc.start.auto = 1`.
+3. Set your lxc container config `lxc.start.auto = 1`.
-- Lxc-autostart & dockerd will start automatically.
+4. `lxc-autostart` & `dockerd` will start automatically.

-- If you want the device to automatically decrypt /data partitions, modify PASSWORD in [/data/adb/service.d/locksettings-verify.sh](./service.d/locksettings-verify.sh) after install.
+### Optional
+#### Modify scripts in the [/data/adb/service.d](./service.d) to customize the behavior of the service.
+1. Modify `PASSWORD` in [/data/adb/service.d/locksettings-verify.sh](./service.d/locksettings-verify.sh) to automatically decrypt /data partitions.
+2. Modify `SETUP_DOCKER EXEC_DOCKERD` in [/data/adb/service.d/start-docker.sh](./service.d/start-docker.sh) to customize the behavior of the docker service.